cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `HIDDEN_POISON` ...
 Food displays as poisonous with a certain survival skill level.
 Note that this doesn't make items poisonous on its own, consider adding `"use_action": "POISON"` as well, or using `FORAGE_POISON` instead.
+- `IS_BLOOD` Will be scanned if placed in a centrifuge, in hospitals, labs, etc.
 - `MELTS` Provides half fun unless frozen.
 Edible when frozen.
 - `MILLABLE` Can be placed inside a mill, to turn into flour.
 - `MYCUS_OK` Can be eaten by post-threshold Mycus characters.
 Only applies to mycus fruits by